9 Intro to Linux Administration

 to give the user full permissions (4 + 2 + 1), read and execute (4 + 1) to the group, and execute only (1) to everyone else.

-out of frustration to rule out a permissions issue.
+to a directory or file to rule out a permissions issue.

 (switch user) command.
 You’ll be prompted for a password to make sure you’re allowed.

-The admin or root user has full permissions on every file and there are some actions that only the root user can do.
+The admin or root user has full permissions on every file, and there are some actions that only the root user can do.
 When you need to do root-only things, you usually don’t want to su

 Instead, individual users can be granted the power to temporarily assume root privileges without changing to be the root user.
 This is accomplished by making them members of the admin group.
 If a user is a member of the admin group, they can prefix commands with sudo